rajendra77/fabhotel_search/README.md

 `$ npm run dev`

-##### Check functionality -  Search any city keyword and when hotel list appears click on any hotel name
+##### Check functionality -  Search any city keyword and when hotel list appears click on any hotel name item